Strečno Castle: Northern palace

-It is a two floor object located in the north part of the castle with a cross vault on the ground floor and with the wooden ceiling on the second.
-It is inconsiderately ceiled with monolithic reinforced concrete desk in presence.
+It is a two-floor object located in the north part of the castle, with a cross vault on the ground floor and a wooden ceiling on the second.
+It is inconsiderately cemented with a monolithic reinforced concrete desk in presence.
 On both floors, there was an entrance to the wooden matroneums in the chapel.
 On the second floor, the palace was equipped with a medieval toilet (garderobe) placed outside, nowadays partly preserved.

 Cistern

-It was used for retaining rain water which was needed for castle operations before a well was excavated.
-The cistern is intagliated into the cliff massif in a depth of 3.5 meters and a diameter of 2.6 m.
-It consists of 5 layers of stone blocks.
-The bottom was probably insulated with a layer of clay to reduce water loses.
+It was used to retain rain water, which was needed for castle operations before a well was excavated.
+The cistern is intagliated into the cliff massif at a depth of 3.5 meters and a diameter of 2.6 meters.
+It consists of five layers of stone blocks.
+The bottom was probably insulated with a layer of clay to reduce water loss.